 Wonderful Machine lead designer Lindsay Thompson lets her creativity soar in a dynamic project, creating a print promo with photographer Clay Cook.
 This simple sketchbook became a masterpiece with custom elements such as white foil, wire-o binding, rough edges, and a matte finish.

 Eric Tate’s company Peak Visual came to Wonderful Machine to get all of their marketing gears in place.
 We assisted Eric with promo design, copy, and a client list build.
 Resident designer Lindsay Thompson’s focus was the print promo and emailer design.

 Wonderful Machine’s Honore Brown and Christine Hughes help Louisville-based Clay Cook put together print promos for his humanitarian and commercial work.
 Honore helmed the edit, while Christine handled the design.

 Josh Anderson is the perfect client: cool, calm, and collected.
 He had an idea of what he wanted when he initially approached me about designing a print mailer, but it needed some bending and molding in order to bring it to life.

-Salt Lake City-based Brandon Flint came to us looking for a new print promo.
+California-based photographer Brandon Flint came to us looking for a new print promo.
 He had a previous card layout but, while pleased with the design, felt the photo selection didn’t represent his work as a whole.
 As we talked more, I saw the bigger picture.
 Brandon didn’t just want new photo selects—he wanted a card he would be excited to mail and hand to clients.
-I saw this as an opportunity.